felix-hilden/tekore/docs/advanced.rst

 - Receive an access token as a result of the authentication

-The steps are covered by ``user_authorisation_url`` and ``request_user_token``, two methods of the :class:``Credentials` class in the ``auth`` module.
+The steps are covered by ``user_authorisation_url`` and ``request_user_token``, two methods of the :class:`Credentials` class in the :ref:`auth <module-auth>` module.
 Note that ``request_user_token`` does not return an automatically refreshing token but an expiring one.

+.. _advanced-senders:

 Senders
 -------
-By default ``spotipy`` doesn't do anything clever to requests that are sent.
+By default Spotipy doesn't do anything clever to requests that are sent.
-Its functionality, however, can be extended in a number of ways using different kinds of :class:`Sender` classes.
+Its functionality, however, can be extended in a number of ways using different kinds of :ref:`senders <module-sender>`.
 They provide the
 `advantages <https://2.python-requests.org/en/master/user/advanced/#session-objects>`_
-of using sessions and new functionality.
+of using sessions and can bring new functionality.
 Here's a short summary of the features of each sender.

 - :class:`TransientSender`: Creates a new session for each request (default)